enhancedsociety/website-update/README.md

 # website-update
-Our latest website using Gulp, Jekyll and Github pages
+Our latest website using Gulp and Github pages